google/blockly-samples/packages/dev/create/templates/GETSTARTED.md

 ## Available Scripts

-In the package directory, you can run:
+In this directory, you can run:

 ### `npm start`